Google buys Zagat to vie with OpenTable, Yelp

-LOS ANGELES Google Inc (GOOG.O) has bought Zagat, the popular dining recommendations and ratings authority, jumping into a niche Web market alongside the likes of OpenTable Inc OPEN.O, Yelp and Yahoo Inc (YHOO.O).
+Last month, Google announced plans to acquire mobile phone manufacturer Motorola Mobility (MMI.N) for $12.5 billion.
+The deal, if approved by regulators, will allow Google to produce its own line of smartphones based on its Android software.

-The shares of restaurant-booking service OpenTable, which also publishes reviews and ratings, were down more than 8 percent to $57.50 in midday trading after hitting a low of 54.50 earlier.
+"A reasonable person would say that Google may never beat apple in product design by itself.
+At least not for a sustainable period of time.
+But Google could better integrate content and have that become another reason to buy those devices," said Stifel Nicolaus analyst Jordan Rohan.

-The 32-year-old Zagat, which polls consumers and compiles reviews about restaurants around the world, will become a cornerstone of Google's "local offering" and work in tandem with its mapping services and core search engine, the Internet search and advertising leader said.
+The 32-year-old Zagat, which polls consumers and compiles reviews about restaurants around the world, will become a cornerstone of Google's "local offering", Google said.

-"This underscores Google's local and mobile initiatives," said Brian Fitz, an analyst at UBS, who expected the acquisition to provide a boost to Google Maps as customers look for restaurants.
-Last year, Google moved Marissa Mayer, a top search executive, to head its local initiatives.
+"This underscores Google's local and mobile initiatives," said Brian Pitz, an analyst at UBS, who expected the acquisition to provide a boost to Google Maps as customers look for restaurants.
+Last year, Google moved Mayer, a top search executive, to head its local initiatives.

 The Federal Trade Commission has been looking into the issue as part of a broad antitrust investigation, a source familiar with the probe has said.